Diabetes is a serious condition that affects more than 55,000 Vermonters.

 Diabetes Program Administrator

-The Diabetes Toolkit is a set of brief, large-print information sheets that are ready to download and designed for easy printing.
+The Diabetes Toolkit is a set of brief, large-print information sheets that are ready to download and easy printing.

 - Blood Pressure and Diabetes